 The Complete Guide To Disputing Student Loans on Your Credit Report

-Upsolve is a nonprofit that helps you get out of debt with education and free debt relief tools, like our bankruptcy filing tool.
+Upsolve is a nonprofit that helps you eliminate your debt with our free bankruptcy filing tool.
 Think TurboTax for bankruptcy.
-Get free education, customer support, and community.
-Featured in Forbes 4x and funded by institutions like Harvard University so we'll never ask you for a credit card.
-Explore our free tool
+You could be debt-free in as little as 4 months.
+Featured in Forbes 4x and funded by institutions like Harvard University — so we’ll never ask you for a credit card.
+See if you qualify →

 Some student loan borrowers find errors on their credit report.
 So, it’s a good idea to get in the habit of checking your credit report from each of the big three credit reporting agencies — Equifax, Experian, and TransUnion — at least once a year.
 Luckily, you can get your credit report for free, without impacting your credit score.
 You also have the right to dispute inaccurate information on your credit report and have it removed.
 Let’s review what to check for and how to deal with inaccuracies.

-Written by the Upsolve Team.
+Written by Mae Koppes.
 Legally reviewed by Attorney Andrea Wimmer

 Table of Contents